 So, I say no and I don’t attend.

 If we know I probably won’t come, why do I still want an invite?

 Because that otherness, that feeling like I don’t belong, so easily transforms into feeling unwanted.
 Being the only one in a group with empty arms is a lonely place to be.
 Feeling like you don’t fit in, is a lonely place to be.
-I know that I can be a handful with my tears so close all the time, with my grief over my dead babies.
-But feeling wanted goes a long way in keeping me from drowning.
+I know that I can be a handful with my tears so close all the time, with my grief over my dead babies almost always at the forefront of my mind.
+But feeling wanted goes a long way in keeping me from drowning in it.

-Every baby is a miracle and I look forward to the day when I can, enthusiastically and without tears, attend celebrations filled with your babies.
+Every baby is a miracle and I look forward to the day when I can, enthusiastically and without sad tears, attend celebrations filled with your children.
 But until then, please remind me that I’m wanted, even if my arms are empty.

 I probably won’t come, but please invite me anyway.